Graduation and Retention Rates: Find Out if Anyone Sticks Around

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Argosy University - Hawaii.

-Out of the 517 undergraduate students at Argosy University - Hawaii, 14 (about 3%) are considered first-time/full-time degree seekers.
+Out of the 113 degree seeking undergraduates new to Argosy University - Hawaii in 2016, 14 (about 12%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Argosy University - Hawaii may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.